-At the end of all phases, matrices of eigenvectors and mean vectors for all layers are generated.
 In the dense models, the chain of subtractions and products using the matrices of eigenvectors and the mean vectors replaces convolutional processes.
 This replacement accelerates the time of classification.

 The main objective of this work is to reduce the overall classification time for a new image sample.
-We call our proposed method Multilinear Feature Space Convolutional Neural Network (MFS-CNN).
+We call our proposed method as Accelerated Multilinear Feature Space Classification technique (AMFC).